dpalic/openemm/other/README.txt

 IMPORTANT INFORMATION
 =====================
+With version 6.0 Java 5 is no longer supported because SUN stopped free support in October 2009.

-Since version 5.5.0 the login on port 8081 is no longer supported, please use port 8080 instead.
+With version 5.5.0 the login on port 8081 is no longer supported, please use port 8080 instead.

+To use the online update feature of OpenEMM (Linux only) you have to open TCP/IP port 8044 in the same way you opened port 8080 as described in the OpenEMM Install Guide.

 If you used the online update of OpenEMM to upgrade to this version, please read file UPDATE.txt in this directory to finish the update process manually.